The return of pine martens to England’s forests

 Once common in English woodlands, the pine marten became virtually extinct.
 But things are now looking up for these charming mammals.

 Pine martens (Martes martes) are a member of the mustelid family along with stoats, weasels, polecats, badgers and otters.
 As native omnivores, they play an important role in the balance of woodland ecosystems and feed on what is seasonally abundant, including voles, rabbits, fungi, berries and small birds.
-Despite their name, martens are equally at home in broadleaf woodland as well as coniferous forest.
+Despite their name, pine martens are equally at home in broadleaf woodland as well as coniferous forest.
 Agile creatures, they have a long body and a bushy tail with rich brown fur and a distinctive cream or yellow throat patch called a ‘bib’.
-These charismatic creatures were once one of our most common predators.
-But by the late 18th century their numbers began to decline dramatically.

-Pine martens were heavily hunted.
+These charismatic creatures were once one of our most common predators, but by the late 18th century they were being heavily hunted.
 Throughout the 19th century they were shot for sport, persecuted by Victorian gamekeepers and killed for their fur.
-The habitat pine martens depend on for their arboreal life also drastically disappeared.
-By 1900, 95% of the woodland cover in Britain had been removed.
-The pine marten quickly became one of Britain’s rarest predators and considered functionally extinct in England.
+The habitat pine martens depended on also drastically disappeared: by 1900, 95% of the woodland cover in Britain had been removed.
+The pine marten quickly became one of Britain’s rarest predators and was considered functionally extinct in England.

 Hope for the pine marten